smolGao/Java-Projects/README.md

 # Java-Projects
-The Java source codes in this repository are not fully original.
-They reference different tutorials as practical projects for people to follow along and understand the code.
-I did followe the code, make changes and provide comments on each of them.
+The Java source codes in this repository are not completely original.
+They reference different tutorials for people to follow along, practice, and understand the code.
+There are changes and comments to make the code more comprehensible.

 ## Reference
 Snake Game